 There are accessible restrooms downstairs across from the Welcome Desk and on the second floor outside of Kid Grid.
 There are accessible restrooms in the theater building past the concession stand and to the right.

 There is one single-occupant or family restroom on the first floor of the museum in the Splash exhibit.
 Changing tables are available in all of our restrooms.

 There is a private nursing room available on the first floor of the museum building, including a changing table in the room.
 If the room is occupied, please ask a staff member for an alternative private space.
-There is a Mamava lactation pod on the second floor of the museum building, in the Ideaworks exhibit.
+There is a Mamava lactation pod on the second floor of the museum.